angelajholden/reels-style-video/README.md

 ---

-## 🎶 Music provided by Artlist.io
+## 🎶 Media & Licensing

+-   **Video clips:** Created by Angela J Holden for this project.
-Licensed for use by Angela J Holden (Oct 3, 2024)
+-   **Music:** Licensed through Artlist.io to Angela J Holden (License date: Oct 3, 2024).
+-   Media assets in this repository are provided for demonstration and educational purposes only.
+They may not be reused or redistributed outside the context of this project.

 ---